MosiurRrahman/js-problem-slove/README.md

-# Array Problem Solving Repository
+# JavaScript Array and Object Problem Solving Repository

-This repository is dedicated to solving problems related to arrays using various programming languages.
-It serves as a resource for practicing and improving your problem-solving skills and understanding of array-related algorithms and data structures.
+This repository is dedicated to solving problems related to JavaScript arrays and objects.
+It serves as a resource for practicing and improving your problem-solving skills and understanding of JavaScript data structures.

 ## Table of Contents